Bar Brimer

 Bar Brimer (בר ברימר; born 13 November 1997) is an Israeli film, television and stage actor and model.

-Early life
+Early life and education

 He was born in Petah Tikva in Israel and from the age of six was dedicated to football, even playing in the national league.
 He abandoned his dreams of becoming a footballer when he was drafted into the Israel Defense Forces.

+He graduated from a three-year acting program at the Yoram Loewenstein Performing Arts Studio in Tel Aviv.

 Career

 Model

 As a model he has worked on fashion campaigns with Adidas, Calvin Klein, Tommy Hilfiger, Factory 54 and One Project.
 He also featured in a campaign alongside Ran Danker for Renuar Jeans.

 Actor

-Brimer is currently in his second year at the Yoram Loewenstein Performing Arts Studio in Tel Aviv.

 In 2020 he was cast alongside Noa Kirel and Omer Dror in the youth series, Kfula.

 In 2021, he joined the cast of Baalat HaChalomot, acting alongside Daniel Litman and Odeya Rush.
 In the same year he was cast in the fifth season of the youth series Kfula, alongside Noa Kirel and Omer Dror.

 In 2022, he had a guest role in Aleeza Chanowitz' aliyah comedy series on Hot 3, Chanshi.
 In the same year he became a series regular on the Nickelodeon series, Golda & Meir alongside Ori Laizerouvich.

-He currently stars in the HOT comedy series, Metukim, alongside Rotem Sela and Amos Tamam.
+In 2024, he began starring in the HOT comedy series, Metukim, alongside Rotem Sela and Amos Tamam.

+In 2025, he began starring as a soldier in Metallists for yes, alongside Yadin Gellman.
+The series, created by Eran Zerhovich, is inspired by his military service with Sayeret Matkal.

+In December 2025, he also began starring in the play "Lilsada" at Haifa Theater.
+It is adapted from Shemi Zarhin's 1995 film of the same name (Passover Fever).
+Brimer plays Shai Seter in the family drama and deals with eating disorders.